foundationdb-beam/ecto_foundationdb/README.md

 The `ecto_foundationdb` Layer supports the following data access patterns.

-* **Set/get/delete**: Write and read a Struct based on a unique primary key.
+- **Set/get/delete**: Write and read a Struct based on a unique primary key.
-* **Get all**: Retrieval of all Structs in a given tenant.
+- **Get all**: Retrieval of all Structs in a given tenant.
-* **Simple index**: Retrieval of all Structs in a tenant that match a particular field value.
+- **Simple index**: Retrieval of all Structs in a tenant that match a particular field value.
 The index must be created ahead of time using a migration.
-* **Timeseries**: Retrieval of all Structs in a tenant that include a timestamp in between a given timespan.
+- **Timeseries**: Retrieval of all Structs in a tenant that include a timestamp in between a given timespan.
 The timeseries index must be created ahead of time using a migration.

+Please see the full layer documentation at [Ecto.Adapaters.FoundationDB.Layer](lib/ecto/adapaters/foundationdb/layer.ex)

 ## Running tests